invokermain/pymssql-utils/README.md

 * Makes it easy to serialize your data with [_orjson_](https://github.com/ijl/orjson).
 * Provides you with simple and clear options for error handling.
-* Proves utility functions,e.g. for building dynamic SQL queries.
+* Extra utility functions, e.g. for building dynamic SQL queries.
 * Fixing various edge case bugs that arise when using _pymssql_.
 * Fully type hinted.